gnanasai5111/SoftwareConceptsLearning/DSA/Stacks/EvaluateReversePolishNotation.md

    * Pop the top two operands.
    * Perform the operation.
    * Push the result back.
-5. The final element in the stack is the answer.
+5. The remaining element in the stack is the answer.

 ---

-### Code
+## Code

 ```python
 class Solution: